ElinaFF/PICO/home.md

 ## Results file (Load MetaboExperiment)
-To allow better modularity of the experiments, the two major steps (splits setup and ml results) of MeDIC are saved independently into medic_splits and medic_ml files.
+To allow better modularity of the experiments, the two major steps (splits setup and ml results) of PICO are saved independently into pico_splits and pico_ml files.
 Moreover, the data and metadata are only saved (dumps) in a local repository which enables sharing the results file to outside collaborators.

-To continue an experiment and/or visualize results, MeDIC offers the possibility to load a `.mtxp` file.
+To continue an experiment and/or visualize results, PICO offers the possibility to load a `.mtxp` file.
 To prevent any problem between a local data dump and a potentially different saving file, a hashing process takes place to compare the file being loaded and the local dumps of data.

 Load results
 : Select this option if you only want to visualize the results of a previous experiment.
 No need to provide data or metadata.
 It is not impacted by the hashing verification.